daandouwe/Machine-Translation-with-CRFs/README.md

 ## Some notes on training

-* Use a large batch size.
+* Every experiment I've performed so far unequivocally shows that averaging the update of `w` over a minibatch is *bad*.
+Instead we should update `w` *sentence per sentence*.  ~Use a large batch size.
 Probably in the range `30-100`.
-This gives stability to the updates of `w`, since most of the features don't 'fire' for one training example.
+This gives stability to the updates of `w`, since most of the features don't 'fire' for one training example.~

+* Multiple iterations do not improve anything.
+I've repeatedly gotten the best results after only 1 epoch.
+In fact, after the first epoch, nothing much changes, and the change that we do get is almost alway bad.
+Like adding `. i i ` at the end of the sentence after the period.
+I suggest we just use a few (1-4) iterations, and then probably choose the weights we got after the first.

+* The choice of learning rate does matter much.
+I've tried with many values of `delta_0` ranging from 1-100, and they al practically do the same.
+I've also tried many values of `lmbda` ranging from 5-0.001, and this also does not have a great deal of influence.
+However, if we do not use minibatches and update per sentence we should choose a small `lmbda`, just to be sure (otherwise we shrink the learning rate really quickly.

+* The regularizer still does not perform as promised: it does not promote small weights.
+Nor does it give good translations.
+Basically it's shit.

+* We should stay with the hack!
+It's just amazing.
+The precise scale at which we cut does not matter greatly.
+Probably, we should just keep 1-3.
+This has worked fine in every experiment so far.

-* Using `shuffle=True` we reshuffle the parses and partition these into new minibatches at each iteration.
+* Shuffling is still ok, but as noted above, multiple iterations do not accomplish much, and so shuffle has not much of a function.
+[Using `shuffle=True` we reshuffle the parses and partition these into new minibatches at each iteration.
 This drastically improves 'movement' of predicted translation sentences over iterations.
 Compare the sentences in [shuffle](prediction/2k/shuffle) to those in [no-shuffle](prediction/2k/no-shuffle) and see the difference: the the `no-shuffle` sentences are almost stationary after the first iteration except for some insertions and deletions of 'the'; the `shuffle` sentences on the other continue to change drastically each iteration.
-I think our best shot is with `shuffle` for this reason: we just need to take this 'movement' behaviour into account (see note below).
+I think our best shot is with `shuffle` for this reason: we just need to take this 'movement' behaviour into account (see note below).]

-* When we shuffle, we should let the learning rate decay more rapidly.
-For example `delta_0=10` and `lmbda=50`.
-Then we start large, but decay rapidly.
+## Some results

+See [these translations](prediction/2k/full/viterbi-predictions-0.txt) for our best result so far!
+This has been achieved by training 1 iteration over 1300 sentences of maximal length 9, with minibatch size 1, `delta_0=10`, `lmbda=0.01`, `scale_weight=2` and `regularizer=False`.
+See the [correct translations](prediction/2k/full/reference.txt) for reference.
+(Also note that later iterations get worse).
+Lastly: we achieve a BLEU score of 3.44 on these translations (hurray!): `BLEU = 3.44, 49.8/6.2/1.1/0.5 (BP=0.967, ratio=0.968, hyp_len=1222, ref_len=1263)`.

 ## TODO